TabibitoQZP/LiteChainRL/README.md

 ## Usage

 **The LiteChainRL is still under development and may have some unknown bugs.
-Any issues and pull requests are welcome.** Currently it only supports GRPO and vLLM-0.7.3.
+Any issues and pull requests are welcome.** Currently it only supports GRPO.
 The higher version vLLM can still run the `LoRAEngine` in the `rollout/lora_engine.py` but have generation bugs.

 To prototype your agent with our project.
 You just need to do 5 steps.